jjunqueira/goproject/README.md

 ## Commands

+### Init
+The init command initializes goproject to run for the first time.
+By default it will do the following:
+1. Create a directory in the users home folder .config/goproject
+2. Create a default config .config/goproject/config.toml
+3. Create a templates directory .config/goproject/templates
+4. Download default templates to .config/goproject/templates

+example: `goproject init`

+You can optionally set the config directory: `goproject init --path /my/config/path`

 ### New
 The new command creates bootstraps a new Go project based on a template.
 All new projects will create a project using Go modules.

 example: `goproject new empty`

-### Tidy

-Like the Go modules tidy command if you change you configuration this will execute the changes in the configuration.

-example `goproject tidy`

 ## Project Templates